kieo6691/hello-world-/README.md

 Hi!

-I like science, and the colors white, black, and blue, and that's it.
+I like science, and the colors blue.